-Paper-I: Research Methodology and Pedagogy [17RELE101] (Effective from the academic year 2017-2018 onwards)
+Paper-I: Research Methodology and Pedagogy [17RELE101]

-- > Understand some basic concepts of research and its methodologies - > Identify and discuss the issues and concepts salient to the research - ➤ process - > Select and define appropriate research problem and parameters - Identify and discus the complex issues inherent in selecting a research problem, selecting an appropriate research design and implementing research project - Identify and discuss the concepts and procedures of sampling, data collection, analysis and reporting.
+- ➤ Understand some basic concepts of research and its methodologies - ➤ Identify and discuss the issues an d concepts salient to the research - > process - > Select and define appropriate research problem and parameters - ➤ Identify and discus the complex issues inherent in selecting a research problem, selecting an appropriate research design and implementing research project - ➤ Identify and discuss the concepts and procedures of sampling, data collection, analysis and reporting.

-- Explain key research concepts and issues - Demonstrate knowledge of research processes - > Perform literature reviews using print and online databases - Identify, explain, compare and prepare the key elements of a research proposal - > Compare an contrast quantitative an qualitative research - Describe sampling methods measurement scales and instruments and appropriate uses of each.
+- Explain key research concepts and issues - > Demonstrate knowledge of research processes - > Perform literature reviews using print and online databases - ➤ Identify, explain, compare and prepare the key elements of a research proposal - ➤ Compare an contrast quantitative an qualitative research - ➤ Describe sampling methods measurement scales and instruments and appropriate uses of each.